DataWraith/bbt/README.md

 The second vector assigns a rank to the teams given in the first vector.
 Team 1 placed first, teams 2 and 3 tie for second place and team 4 comes in fourth.

+## Rating scale

+The default rating scale follows TrueSkill's convention of ranks from 0 to 50.
+You should be able to use a different scale by specifying the middle of that scale in `Rating::new()`.
+For example, to use a more traditional scale of 0 to 3000, you can initialize ratings with `Rating::new(1500.0, 1500.0/3.0)`.
+You'll also need to adjust the ϐ-value of the Rater instance accordingly:
+`Rater::new(1500.0/6.0)`.